 So what should you learn next?
 In 2019, I’d strongly recommend if you haven’t already, adding animation to your skillset.

 From cinemagraphs to fully-fledged animation

 By that, I’m not talking, necessarily, about jetting off to San Francisco to work on the next Pixar movie.
-But there is a broad spectrum between illustrator with zero animation skills and fully-fledged pro animator.
+But there is a broad spectrum between illustrators with zero animation skills and fully-fledged pro animators.
 And if you can nudge yourself along the line from the former - even a little - it can pay off in today’s market.

 In the simplest terms, turning your artwork into a cinemagraph or animated GIF is a useful skill and one that’s much in demand at the moment.